indiscripts/IdExtenso/README.md

 ### What *IdExtenso* Is Not

 ***IdExtenso*** deals with ExtendScript and wants to make InDesign easier to automate as a primary goal.
 It does not contain a bunch of _JS sugars_ easily findable in other distributions.
 It does not pretend to form a *library* in the narrow sense.
 Instead, it brings you a consistent workspace.
-It wouldn't make sense to use ***IdExtenso*** in small projects not involving keywords like localization, performance, UI, modularity, cross-version compatibility, settings management.
+It wouldn't make sense to use ***IdExtenso*** in small projects not involving keywords like localization, performance, ScriptUI, modularity, cross-version compat., settings management.

 -----